nopitown/ai-tips-and-notes/development/mental-model.md

 - Is this a task that needs to be performed by an specific expert?
 If yes:
   - Ask the product team for the expert name (or use a LLM or internet to identify the expert).
   - Ask yourself does this needs a human-in-the-loop?
+  - If an expert is not directly available, consider how to access the required specialized knowledge (e.g., documentation, SME interviews).
 - What is the estimated time to complete the task?
   - This will help you to understand the time constraints for you to deliver the task (especially because further steps like iteration and benchmarking will take time to complete).